btw-saanvi/E-commerce-follow-along/Readme.md

 1. Update Menu Items: Update existing data in MongoDB via an API.
 2. Frontend Integration: Edit menu items through an interactive form.
 3. Error Handling: Validation for incoming data with descriptive error messages.

+### Milestone 14: Delete Operation in MongoDB 📝

+This milestone focuses on implementing a DELETE operation to remove data from MongoDB using a product's unique ID.
+The frontend will feature a Delete Button on each product card.
+Clicking the button sends the product's ID to the backend server to delete it from the database.

+# Features

+1. Delete Menu Items: Remove specific menu items from the MongoDB database using their unique IDs.
+2. Frontend Integration: Enable users to delete products with a single click.
+3. Error Handling: Handle cases where the ID is invalid or the item does not exist.